Spring and Luxe in Amsterdam

 You are standing in a springtime garden.
 As you slowly turn, sunshine blazes on a riot of colors in every direction.
 Lush beds of tulips, daffodils and azaleas surround you.
 For eight weeks each year, you can find yourself among seven million tulips on seventy-nine manicured acres at Keukenhof.

 You probably won’t find Keukenhof in your spell-checker but you will find it less than an hour’s drive outside of Amsterdam in Lisse, South Holland, Netherlands.
-Keukenkof, which means “Kitchen Courtyard” in Dutch, was originally part of Teylingen Castle, and the wooded land provided food and game as far back as the 15th century.
-In 1857, the castle garden was transformed into an English style park.
+Keukenhof, which means “Kitchen Courtyard” in Dutch, was originally part of Teylingen Castle, and the wooded land provided food and game as far back as the 15th century.
+In 1857, the castle garden was transformed into an English-style park.
 The very first flower bulb exhibition was held here in 1949, and it has been an annual event ever since.

-According to our tour guide, there are only three full time gardeners at Keukenhof.
-The rest of the work force is comprised of students of floral architecture.
+According to our tour guide, there are only three full-time gardeners at Keukenhof.
+The rest of the workforce is comprised of students of floral architecture.
 Tulip bulbs are planted in October, and then the long wait begins.
 In addition to the exterior gardens, there are a number of indoor pavilion halls where nearly 100 growers and exporters showcase their best plants and flowers.
 While redesigned every year, the gently rolling grounds exhibit seven themed gardens.
 Here, you can stroll through an English landscape, then a Japanese country garden, then a modern spring meadow.

 Keukenhof is located among the bulb growing fields of the Bollenstreek region, and if you are lucky enough to time things correctly, you can extend your day trip beyond the gardens into the surrounding countryside.
 It is important to note that these are bulb growers and not flower growers.
 This means that as fields reach the peak of their bloom, flowers are cut off and discarded so that more energy goes into the bulb’s growth.
 Until this happens, the long, straight rows of blooming tulips are a sight not to be missed.